tpresley/sygnal/docs/src/content/docs/integration/hmr.md

 ## TypeScript HMR

-For TypeScript projects, you may need to cast the module:
+For TypeScript projects using manual HMR, you may need to cast the module:

 ```typescript
 import { run } from 'sygnal'